cjuare01/STML/README.md

 **Make sure to add these data files inside the "Carlini_Code" directory or else it will give an error**

 ## Additional Files/Documentation
-Please refer to the "SpecialTopics.ipynb" file for the Google Collab implementation that we created for the project.
+Please refer to the [SpecialTopics.ipynb] (https://github.com/cjuare01/STML/blob/main/SpecialTopics.ipynb) file for the Google Collab implementation that we created for the project.
 Details regarding the project will be provided in the document named "The Practicality of Open Source Code in Machine Learning Report"